jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 ![Fitbit Activity History Log](media/fitbit/activityHistory.png)

-The JSON files for sleep store a ton of data!
-For the sake of the time line I am only interested in the start and finish times.
+The JSON filea for sleep store a ton of data!
+For the sake of the time line, I am only interested in the start and finish times.
 Unlike the heart rate data, this actually stores the time zone.

 ```json